awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-AppConfig.md

 ## Step 2: Upload files to your S3 source bucket<a name="tutorials-AppConfig-bucket"></a>

-In this section, zip and push your source files to the bucket that the pipeline uses for your source stage\.
+In this section, create your configuration file or files\.
+Then zip and push your source files to the bucket that the pipeline uses for your source stage\.

 **To create configuration files**